 The Company has taken or expects to take certain tax benefits on its income tax return filings that it has not recognized as a tax benefit (i.e., an unrecognized tax benefit) on its condensed consolidated statements of income.
 The Company's measurement of its uncertain tax positions is based on management's assessment of all relevant information, including, but not limited to prior audit experience, audit settlement, or lapse of the applicable statute of limitations.
-As of September 30, 2022, the amount of this accrued liability (inclusive of the uncertain tax deductions and the associated interest and penalty accrual) totaled \$229,000, and, if recognized, would reduce the Company's effective tax rate.
+As of September 30, 2023, there have been no material changes to our unrecognized tax benefits or any related interest or penalties since June 30, 2023.